 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-The board has a president and a person in charge of admissions who look over the package and determine if the applicant is accepted into the building.
-Building strictness varies tremendously and at the end of the day, boards do not have to justify why they reject an applicant.
+The Board has a president and a person in charge of admissions who look over the package and potentially accept the applicant into the building.
+Therefore, building strictness varies tremendously; at the end of the day, boards do not have to justify why they reject an applicant.